vibbits/material-liascript/slides-PSA.md

 see also (http://www.ii.uib.no/~slars/bioinfocourse/PDFs/structpred_tutorial.pdf)

-## Structure Superposition
+## Structure Alignment

-.left[
 Structures can be superimposed to achieve the best  possible match between corresponding atoms.
 It is  possible to consider all atoms, or only a subset  (such as the Cα atoms).

 When the structures are very similar, determining  which atoms should be matched to each other is trivial.
 When there are larger differences, it takes more preparation.

 Different algorithms use different combinations of sequence- and secondary of tertiary structure-based information.

-]
+TODO: MMLigner

 ## Exercise 3: Compare Structures